{user_name}

 Quick guide

-... for the SYMEO team at the trade show booth.
+... for the SYMEO team at the exhibition booth.

 ① Plug in ② Switch on ③ Wait 3 min for sensors

-Show ➔ Move one sensor (automatic hide after 5 s)
+Show ➔ Move a sensor (automatic hide after 5 s)

 Smaller ➔ Hold both sensors up for 5 s